exercism/rust/exercises/saddle-points/README.md

 Note that you may find other definitions of matrix saddle points online, but the tests for this exercise follow the above unambiguous definition.

+## Rust Indices Start At 0

+By convention, ordered sequences of values in Rust have their contents numbered ("indexed") starting from 0.
+This applies regardless of what the rest of the exercise description in this README says, such as references to indices that start at 1, so you will have to subtract 1 to translate those index numbers to Rust index numbers.

 ## Efficiency Notice

 This exercise uses a _vector of vectors_ to store the content of matrices.
 While